beaverbuilder/documentation/docs/beaver-builder/layouts/modules/heading.md

 custom color here.

 * **Typography** section
-This is the standard Beaver Builder Typography section (see the Related Article below) with settings for the font family, weight, size, spacing, and so on.
+This is the [standard Beaver Builder **Typography** section](/beaver-builder/styles/typography/typography.md), with settings for the font family, weight, size, spacing, and so on.

 **Tip:** While you can choose a custom Google font in each Heading module, be careful about using too many different fonts if you're trying to pare down